WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 ```

 <details closed>
-<summary>Click here to read more about the SAM file format</summary>
+<summary> <- Click here to read more about the BAM and SAM file formats at your own time.</summary>
 The SAM file starts with a header section.
 All header lines begin with a ‘@’ character.

 ![](figures/jbrowse_10.png)